Create a BIOC Rule

-- Blocka process at the endpoint level according to the defined rule properties.
+- Blocks a process at the endpoint level according to the defined rule properties.

-- Trigger a behavioral prevention alert you can monitor and investigate in theAlertstable.
+- Raises a behavioral prevention alert you can monitor and investigate in theAlertstable.

-Before you configure a BIOC rule as a custom prevention rule, make sure you have Cortex XDR Agent version 7.2 and above, and you created a Restriction Profile for each type of operating system (OS) in your environment that you would like to deploy your prevention rules on.
+Before you configure a BIOC rule as a custom prevention rule, create a Restriction Profile for each type of operating system (OS) that you want to deploy your prevention rules.

 To configure a BIOC rule as a prevention rule: